Welcome to the NIEHS SNPs Program

 in multiple individuals and/or in multiple reactions.

 For Phase 2 exome sequencing, all variants are identified using an analysis pipeline consisting of various quality controls and genotyping software from the Genome Analysis ToolKit (GATK).
 The Unified Genotyper software (GATK) provides variant identification, quality control and filtering to arrive at a final exome variant dataset.
 Only variants within the exome target are genotyped.
-Variants and coverage are analyzed, and final datasets are stored in the NIEHS Exome Variant Server.
+Variants and coverage are analyzed.
 Panel 2 is currently being used for the Phase 2 exome sequencing.